 Inclusion means shared responsibility.
 Inclusion doesn’t work without parental involvement.

 The easiest thing to do is to blame the teacher when inclusion is not working.
 Truthfully, inclusion is not the teacher’s responsibility only.
 I dare say that there is no successful child without involved parents.
-Parents are active participants of the process and communication becomes essential to make it happen.
+Parents are active participants in the process and communication becomes essential to make it happen.

 As parents, it’s our job to collect data, analyze our children’s progress, create strategies, and work as a team.
 We need to stay open and be humble enough to accept that there are many things that we don’t know, but we want to learn.
 Just like teachers and professionals, we know the logic, but parents have information that no one else can provide.

 There is no magic recipe for successful inclusion.
 Because of this, every child will need an Individualized Education Plan along with the commitment of those who love and believe in him.

 This point is last but certainly not least, and in my opinion.
 As my experience includes raising two very different children with special needs, I can honestly say there is no formula which makes sense for each and every child.
 We need to walk the walk in order to learn to recognize the very unique and individualized needs of our children.

 Sadly, if as parents, we don’t assume this responsibility, no one will do it on our behalf.
 It’s an overwhelming and demanding job that never ends, but instead of complaining, we need to take responsibility and do our homework.
 When we truly get to work, we can help our children do their own work.
 This is the only way to become real advocates who have the ability to fight for and defend our children out of love, faith, and full understanding.